 - Connecting and/or reconnecting to your creative self

 - Moving beyond roadblocks related to career

 - Replacing depression with a wider range of feelings and experiences

 - Developing skills to cope with anxiety

-With fifteen+ years experience as an art therapist in New York City, I have worked with individuals of all ages on a variety of issues and challenges including, though not limited to relationships, life and career transitions, struggles in school, creative blocks, trauma, anxiety, depression, self-esteem, loss, grief and coping with medical illness.
+With sixteen+ years experience as an art therapist in New York City, I have worked with individuals of all ages on a variety of issues and challenges including, though not limited to relationships, life and career transitions, struggles in school, creative blocks, trauma, anxiety, depression, self-esteem, loss, grief and coping with medical illness.

-A lot of people have never heard of art therapy and/or don't truly understand how it can make a difference in ones life.
+A lot of people have never heard of art therapy and/or don't truly understand how it can make a difference in their life.
 I invite you to take a look at the page on this website called "What is Art Therapy" and/or listen to the blog talk below to learn more.
 And, of course, do not hesitate to contact me with any questions you might have.